Scionax/improve-the-world/AILanguage/Language Keys.md

+### Comments

-// This is just a quick draft based on years of work on language, distilling it down to the fewest components possible.
+This is just a quick draft based on years of work on language, distilling it down to the fewest components possible.

-// There are more than this, and I'll add them soon once I'm happy with how they're organized.
+There are more than this, and I'll add them soon once I'm happy with how they're organized.

-// I'm hoping to get this online so that when sufficiently advanced AI (hopefully GPT-3) can assist me with it, it will be here for review.
+I'm hoping to get this online so that when sufficiently advanced AI (hopefully GPT-3) can assist me with it, it will be here for review.

+### Language Keys

 Aspects

 	Physical
 	Mental
 	Perceptual